In Genesis 4:16-17 it says,

 Genesis tells us that Adam and Eve had two sons: Cain and Abel.
-Cain killed Abel, was exiled by God, and then in Genesis 4:17 we read that Cain had relations with his wife.
+Cain killed Abel and was exiled by God.
+Then in Genesis 4:17, we read that Cain had relations with his wife.
 Where did Cain get his wife?
 The answer is simple: Cain married either his sister or a niece.

 "This is the book of the generations of Adam.
 In the day when God created man, He made him in the likeness of God.
 2He created them male and female, and He blessed them and named them Man in the day when they were created.
 3When Adam had lived one hundred and thirty years, he became the father of a son in his own likeness, according to his image, and named him Seth.
 4Then the days of Adam after he became the father of Seth were eight hundred years, and he had other sons and daughters.
 5So all the days that Adam lived were nine hundred and thirty years, and he died," (Gen. 5:1-5).